Winners and losers from the Democratic tax, health care and climate change bill

 Some large multinational companies

-The bill’s 15 percent minimum corporate tax deals a rare blow to corporate giants that have been paying lower federal taxes than the average small business for years.
+The bill’s 15% minimum corporate tax deals a rare blow to corporate giants that have been paying lower federal taxes than the average small business for years.

 The proposal only applies to companies with average annual earnings surpassing $1 billion, or $100 million earned in the U.S. for foreign-owned firms.
 As such, just 150 companies would be subject to the minimum tax each year, according to an estimate from the Joint Committee on Taxation.

-Those include Amazon, which paid just 6 percent in federal taxes on its record $35 billion in profits last year.
+Those include Amazon, which paid just 6% in federal taxes on its record $35 billion in profits last year.
 AT&T raked in nearly $30 billion but actually received $1.2 billion more in rebates from the federal government than it paid in taxes.

 Companies that don’t benefit as much from accelerated depreciation — a lucrative deduction for capital investments that Sinema insisted should be excluded from the minimum tax following manufacturing industry lobbying — are likely the biggest losers.

-For example, Bank of America paid a 3 percent federal tax rate from 2018 to 2019, but only 6 percent of its tax breaks stemmed from accelerated depreciation, according to an analysis from the Institute on Taxation and Economic Policy.
+For example, Bank of America paid a 3% federal tax rate from 2018 to 2019, but only 6% of its tax breaks stemmed from accelerated depreciation, according to an analysis from the Institute on Taxation and Economic Policy.
 But the deduction accounted for 100 percent of FedEx’s tax breaks as the company enjoyed a negative tax rate over the same period.

 — Karl Evers-Hillstrom